-The sooner a salesperson can start selling (and closing deals) the happier they will be, the better off your team will be, and the closer you will get to blowing out your sales goals.
+The sooner a salesperson can start selling (and achieving buy-in) the happier they will be, the better off your team will be, and the closer you will get to blowing out your sales goals.

 So yeah, ensuring your onboarding program is running smoothly is mission-critical.

 But what does an onboarding program need to include to support sales enablement strategy?